24 Hour Help

 - The opportunity to participate in a Survivor Support Group (Sexual Assault Survivors Group or Healthy Relationships Group)

-- To make an appointment with a professional advocate/counselor at Student Wellness, call 302-831-3457 during business hours.
+- To make an appointment with a professional advocate/counselor at Student Wellness, schedule online via Student Health Service’s scheduling system (choose Victim Advocacy), or call 302-831-3457 during business hours.

 For a comprehensive, printable handout regarding Advocacy options: